+The leakage current was monitored during the beamtest.
 The environment of the thermo-box was kept at -17 °C in order to keep the leakage current small and prevent thermal runaway in the detector at higher bias voltages.
-The leakage current was monitored during the beamtest.
-A typical bias voltage dependence is shown in Figure 5.
+A typical bias voltage dependence of the leakage currents is shown in Figure 5.

-All three detectors drew the same level of leakage current up to 500 V. The saturation bias voltage of the leakage currents seemed to be about 300 V for all three detectors.
+All three detectors drew the same level of leakage current up to 500 V. The bias voltage of the leakage currents being saturated seemed to be about 300 V for all three detectors.